nickdeans/class102reading-notes/README.md

-# Reading notes for Codefellows
+# Reading Notes for Codefellows

 Hi, I am Nick Abramowicz and welcome to my Github page.